CamilleDang/finalproj1/README.md

 ## 1. Depth Refocusing

 In the first part of this project, I simulated a camera focusing at different depths using all the grid images.
 Objects that are far away from the camera don't change in position significantly when the camera moves around, but nearby objects vary their position significantly.
 If we simply average all the images in the grid without shifting, the image will be blurry around nearby objects and sharp around far-away objects.
-We thus shift the images "appropriately" -- I wrote a shift function with the signature function `shift_images(data, ap, C, mid, order)`, using
+We thus shift the images "appropriately" -- I wrote a shift function with the signature function `shift_images(data, C, mid, order)`, using

 The objects which are far away from the camera do not vary their position significantly when the camera moves around while keeping the optical axis direction unchanged.
 The nearby objects, on the other hand, vary their position significantly across images.
 Averaging all the images in the grid without any shifting will produce an image which is sharp around the far-away objects but blurry around the nearby ones.
 Similarly, shifting the images 'appropriately' and then averaging allows one to focus on object at different depths.